Healing for a New World

 ~ John O’Donohue

 The journey is a sacred pilgrimage into the unknown.
-The word sacred has its roots in the word sacrifice.
-In sacrificing external comforts and inner security that hitherto narrowly contained and defined us, space is made for something sacred, mysterious and life-giving to come alive in our cells.
+The word sacred is beautifully wed to the word sacrifice.
+In sacrificing external comforts and inner security that hitherto narrowly contained and defined us, space is made for something sacred, mysterious and life-giving to come alive in our cells and heart.
 Feeling more deeply into the sacred dimensions of our being, we uncover our long-denied gifts and an inner compass that directs us into newfound purpose.

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” ~ Arundhati Roy